nikilok/PropertyApp/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running code Linting
+## Git Hooks

-Run `ng lint` to perform code linting for the client app, inside the client folder.
-Rules for the linting are stated in the tslint.json file.
+The application has a `precommit` git hook which auto formats the code and runs an `ng lint` on the entire front-end code base.
+Hence commits will only succeed if linting passes.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Screenshots

 Loading Animation while fetching data
 ![Screen](https://raw.githubusercontent.com/nikilok/PropertyApp/master/screenshots/loading.png)
 Catalog with photographs